fommil/fpmortals/manuscript/backmatter.md

   import qualified Silly.Tree (fringe)
 ~~~~~~~~

-and now to call the `fringe` function we have to type `Tree.fringe` instead of
+and now to call the `fringe` function we have to type `Silly.Tree.fringe`
-just `fringe`.
-We can also change the name of the module when importing it
+instead of just `fringe`.
+We can also change the name of the module when
+importing it

 {lang="text"}
 ~~~~~~~~